Spy Taxes

 2.)
 A spy needs a flashy sports car

-Reported Income (miscellaneous, since the category 'spying' didn't exist in the Turbo Tax program) for espionage for the United Arab Emirates: $1,000,000
+Reported Income (miscellaneous, since the category 'espionage' didn't exist in Turbo Tax) for spying on the United Arab Emirates: $1,000,000

 Expenses: